What is Public Liability Insurance? Are You Properly Protected?

 Leanne works as a GP contractor at ABC Health Centre and is running late for her shift.
 In her rush to get ready to see patients, she places her medical bag with her coat over it on the floor at reception, partially blocking the hallway and forgets about it.

 While Leanne is seeing her first patient of the day, an elderly patient trips on her bag and breaks his hip.
-The patient ends up making a Public Liability claim against ABC Health Centre for his injuries and the costs associated with them, which is covered by the practice's insurance.
+The patient ends up making a Public Liability Insurance claim against ABC Health Centre for his injuries and the costs associated with them, which is covered by the practice's insurance.

 As Leanne is responsible for the accident and working as a contractor for ABC Health Centre, the practice's insurer enacts its cost recovery clause and files a legal claim against Leanne for the settlement amount.